pytorch/serve/examples/Transformers/README.md

 # Text classification using Transformers

-In this example, we show how to use a Fine_tuned or off-the-shelf Transformer model to perform real time text classification with TorchServe.
+In this example, we show how to use a Fine_tuned or off-the-shelf Transformer model from [huggingface](https://huggingface.co/transformers/index.html) to perform real time text classification with TorchServe.
 We borrowed ideas to write a custom handler for transformers from tutorial presented in [mnist from image classifiers examples](https://github.com/pytorch/serve/tree/master/examples/image_classifier/mnist) and the post by [MFreidank](https://medium.com/analytics-vidhya/deploy-huggingface-s-bert-to-production-with-pytorch-serve-27b068026d18).

 The inference service would return the label/ class inferred by the model from the text.